-Do not attend if you are ill.
-You can do the quiz once you are back for feedback, and then do the quiz redo (last lab) for points.
+Do not attend class, lab, or tests if you are ill.
+You can do the quiz once you are back for feedback, and then do the quiz re-do (last lab) for points.

 What if I miss a quiz and the quiz re-do day because of illness or an emergency?